Transfer Credit

 If students intend to take courses at another institution after matriculating at Baylor, they should select courses as similar as possible to what they would experience at Baylor.
 Students also should not defer basic required courses in the expectation of taking courses elsewhere.
 Students can best ensure that they will be prepared for subsequent courses at Baylor by completing foundational courses at Baylor as well.
 However, the University recognizes that there are times when Baylor students need to complete some courses elsewhere.
 To increase the likelihood that students will succeed in subsequent courses at Baylor and to ensure the quality of Baylor degrees, the University has established the stipulations below.

-Transfer credit will only be granted for coursework taken at a regionally accredited institution.
+Transfer credit will only be granted for coursework taken at an appropriately accredited institution.
+A transfer institution must maintain institutional accreditation through one of the seven regionally associated institutional accreditors.
 All coursework that a student completes at another college or university is evaluated for equivalent transfer credits, not necessarily for degree requirements.
 The student is responsible for working in conjunction with his or her advisor to determine if the equivalent course applies to a specific degree requirement.
 In addition to working with an advisor, the student should refer to the Baylor University Undergraduate Catalog and/or the academic dean within the appropriate college or school for additional information on degree requirements.

 Students are responsible for adhering to the policies listed below.
 If a student fails to abide by these policies, he or she risks losing the proposed transfer credit.